10 Questions For Jazz Legend (and "Schoolhouse Rock" creator) Bob Dorough

 Goldmine Magazine 2004

-Bob Dorough has made a serious mark as a jazz performer, and has been a highly underrated artist over the last fifty years.
-There are fans who know him as a unique jazz piano player and vocal stylist, but there are literally millions who know his voice and music very well, yet do not know who he is.
+Bob Dorough has made a serious mark as a jazz performer artist over the last fifty years.
+However, there are fans who know him as a unique jazz piano player and vocal stylist, but there are literally millions who know his voice and music very well, yet do not know who he is.
 These are the people who grew up in the 1970's listening (and watching) to Bob perform his lyrical education on the Saturday morning television series Schoolhouse Rock.

 Photos courtesy of Bob Dorough